-The parotid gland is a salivary gland about the size of a plum that lies immediately below and in front of the ear.
+You have two parotid glands that are each about the size of a plum.
+They are positioned immediately below and in front of the ear.
 The saliva it produces passes through a tube that opens on the inside of the cheek next to the upper back teeth.

 Why do I need treatment?

 The most common reason for removing the parotid gland is because there is a lump or blockage of the gland.
 Lumps can occur due to abnormal growth of the gland.
 Most of the time, these lumps are benign meaning they do not spread to other parts of the body.
 However, occasionally cancerous tumours can affect the parotid gland.
 Other causes for blockages include salivary gland stones.
 Removal of the gland prevents lumps getting bigger or helps relieve discomfort caused by blockages.

 Are there any alternatives and what would happen if I have nothing done?

 If you have a stone in your parotid gland, sometimes it is possible merely to remove the stone.
 However, it is not always easy to reach the stone, especially if it is far back in the duct or in the gland itself.
 On many occasions the gland may be considered to be too diseased to be left.
 If ignored you may have further episodes of pain and infection which if severe can be life-threatening.
 However, this is rare.

 There are complications and risks of this surgery and it is important that you are aware of these and have the opportunity to discuss them with your surgeon.

 The facial nerve runs through the parotid gland and makes the muscles move on that side of your face.
 Sometimes the nerve can become bruised from the surgery, meaning the movements of you face can be weakened.
 If this happens, in most cases the nerve fully recovers over time.
 However, there are a small number of cases which result in permanent weakness of the face muscles.